 - Azaleas – eating just a few leaves can cause vomiting and diarrhea in your Morkie, and in severe cases, eating azaleas can cause a drop in blood pressure, coma, and even death.

 - Tulips and Daffodils – the entire plant is poisonous to dogs, it’s the bulb that’s super toxic

 - Easter lilies are also toxic, and extremely bad for cats too.

 Easter fake grass can get stuck at the base of the tongue or stomach so that it can’t pass through your Morkie’s intestines.
 The possible result?
 Severe damage to the intestinal tract, and expensive abdominal surgery.

 The Great Escape

 With company coming and going, your Morkie might find an opportunity to sneak out the door without you even knowing.
-And a tiny dog like a Morkie can easily get underfoot with more people around, and get injured.
+And a tiny dog like a Morkie can quickly get underfoot with more people around and get injured.

 Solution: Stick to your dog’s routine

 So how do you protect your Morkie, short of canceling celebrations altogether?

 Try your best to stick to his routine, especially regular walks.